openkfw/TruBudget/docs/developer/architecture/0003-project-data-model.md

 ### Options

 1. Each resource has its own stream.
 Each resource has an array which links to the underlying resources (e.g. A Projects has an array of the ids of its Subrojects).
-That means if we want to query Subprojects of a specific Project, we need to lookup the Subproject ID's inside the projects to afterswards fetch all the underlying Subproject streams. **Pro:** We are only fetching the data which is necessary, changes inside the resources are storage efficent. **Con:** Resources with a high number of relations result in multiple (maybe hundreds) of queries.
+That means if we want to query Subprojects of a specific Project, we need to lookup the Subproject ID's inside the projects to afterwards fetch all the underlying Subproject streams. **Pro:** We are only fetching the data which is necessary, changes inside the resources are storage efficient. **Con:** Resources with a high number of relations result in multiple (maybe hundreds) of queries.
 2. Each Project has its own stream.
 All relational resources of the projects are stored inside a JSON and resolved on the API Layer. **Pro:** Only one query necessary to resolve the whole resource tree for one project. **Con:** Large amount of storage needed, since every change inside a single resource would trigger a whole copy of the project tree.
-Large datastructures have to be kept in memory
+Large data structures have to be kept in memory
 3. Each project has its own stream.
 All relational resources are organized with multiple key-items inside the project stream.
 This allows to specifically query resources with a single query.
 Updates to resources will only result in the copy of the affected resource. **Pro:** Easy to query, low storage / memory footprint **Con:** None

 ## Decision